Tennis-Former champion Wawrinka withdraws from French Open | Sports-Games

 Tennis-Former champion Wawrinka withdraws from French Open

-The world number 24 has been sharing videos and photos on social media from his base in Monaco but the source said he will not be ready for the claycourt Grand Slam, which starts in Paris on May 30.
-His goal will be to return to the Tour during the grasscourt season ahead of the Grand Slam at Wimbledon from June 28, the source added.
+The world number 24 has been sharing videos and photos on social media from his base in Monaco and had been a regular at the claycourt Grand Slam - which starts in Paris on May 30 - since playing for the first time in 2005.
+"Stan is now working hard with his team for the grass court season and hopes to hit the ground running in June," the spokeswoman added.

-Wawrinka's team and the French Open did not immediately respond to request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)